 It’s a situation nobody wants to be in: you’ve gone to the hairdresser or barber and find out that he or she has made a serious mistake, possibly with serious consequences.
 We’re not just talking about a cut or upgrade that didn’t quite give you the look you were hoping for; we’re talking about serious damage to your hair and the possible emotional turmoil that follows it.
+It is important to remember that in order to avoid this kind of situation, you have to make sure that the hairdresser or barber you will visit for hair treatment should have completed a cosmetology program so that you are assured of a professional service.

 Hair damage is not a new concept – but due to the new methods of hair treatments, the number of cases of hair damage is on the rise.
 And it certainly isn’t a joke – there have been cases of hair catching on fire because the hair dresser or barber used the wrong chemicals, for example.
-If you have been a victim of hair damage, then this one’s for you: here’s all you need to know about hair damage – and how to claim compensation.

 Recognising hair damage